xw321/iRate-Movie-Ratings/README.md

 * Java
 * Derby

-## Features of of The Project
+## Features of The Project
 * iRate is a social media application that encourages theater customers to rate a movie that they saw at the theater in the past week and write a short review.
 * Other customers can vote one review of a particular movie as "helpful" each day.
 * The writer of the top rated review of a movie written three days earlier receives a free movie ticket, and voting is closed for all reviews of the movie written three days ago.
 * Someone who voted one or more movie reviews as "helpful" on a given day will be chosen to receive a free concession item.

 ## Project Details
-This project is to develop and document a data model for representing entities and relationships in this promotial social media application, provide DDL for creating the tables, DML for editing entries in the tables, and DQL for making commonly used queries to retrieve information about the status of reviews and votes from the database.
+This project is to develop and document a data model for representing entities and relationships in this promotional social media application, provide DDL for creating the tables, DML for editing entries in the tables, and DQL for making commonly used queries to retrieve information about the status of reviews and votes from the database.

 ### 1. Entities
 * Movie